-This now brings us to the most recent report in the series, on Differentiated Innovation which is focused on providing customer-centric innovation.
-This report focused on the first pillar, Strategy, r and how to include Differentiated Innovation in your innovation mix.
+This now brings us to the next report in the series, on Differentiated Innovation which is focused on providing customer-centric innovation.
+This report focused on the first pillar, Strategy, and how to include Differentiated Innovation in your innovation mix.

 The innovation Mix

 The innovation spectrum includes three broad categories of innovation: incremental, differentiated and radical.